slamora/brackets-wiki/Extension-Dependencies.md

 > scenarios to think about how they would shake out (which might include things like object structure
 > changes, DOM structure changes, or perhaps even CSS changes that could break things, in addition to
 > method or module function changes).

+> (pf) I think we should treat deprecation warnings as a "best effort" on our part instead of a rigid rule.
+We should strive to make API changes that either use a new vs. old method name, or when changing args do it in such a way that we can have (temporary) code at the top of the function that detects which signature you're using.
+But if we can't (e.g. major refactoring, HTML structure change that involves no callable API, etc.) then that should be ok too.

+> (pf) And I think that also covers the CM case below --  since it's unsupported API, it seems fair to not try too hard there.
+(Although perhaps we should do another audit of `_codeMirror` usages to see if there are any glaring holes in the Editor API surface).

 > (nj) Another problematic case: API changes in CodeMirror--we got bitten by this in the CMv3 merge.
 > In *theory*, no one should ever access CM APIs directly, and in a perfect world we would have